pingcap/docs-tidb-operator/en/prerequisites.md

 ## Configure kernel parameters

-Configure the kernel parameter as follows.
-You can also make adjustments according to your environment:
+Configure the kernel parameters as follows.
+You can also adjust them according to your environment:

 {{< copyable "shell-regular" >}}